mvonwyl/epita/NLP/04/README.md

 ### Tips on using FastText

 FastText is not exactly well documented, so you might run into a few problems.
-The following most likely be useful.
+The following tips can be useful.

 #### Training file format